 The Farmhouse Look That Never Gets Old

-If you’re more into rustic charm than pretty pastels, farmhouse Easter decor is your jam.
+If you’re more into rustic charm than pretty pastels, farmhouse Easter coastal decor is your jam.
 I cannot stress enough how much I love terra cotta pots with lavender for this aesthetic.
 The texture contrast is chef’s kiss.

 A rustic farmhouse Easter mantel featuring a weathered wooden mantel and white-washed brick background, adorned with a vintage tobacco basket filled with burlap-wrapped eggs, distressed white glass vases with cream-colored tulips, a wooden bead garland, and a hand-painted 'He Has Risen' sign, complemented by terra cotta pots with lavender sprigs, all in a neutral color scheme of beige, cream, and sage green, captured in warm natural light.